S. Pinkney Tuck: Career

 Upon his graduation from Dartmouth, he joined the diplomatic service of the U.S. Department of State.
 Early in his career, in the early 1920s Tuck was the American Consul at Vladivostok.
 In 1932, during the recess of the World Disarmament Conference in Geneva that Tuck was attending as an expert to the American delegation, he was designated first secretary of the legation at Prague, cancelling earlier plans to appoint him first secretary of the legation at Budapest.

-Tuck, during World War II, was the Foreign Service Officer who served as Chargé d'affaires to Vichy France until France severed diplomatic relations with the U.S. on November 8, 1942.
+Tuck, during World War II, was the Foreign Service Officer who served as Chargé d'affaires to Vichy France until the Vichy regime severed diplomatic relations with the U.S. on November 8, 1942.

 After leaving that post, Tuck became the last envoy and first United States Ambassador to Egypt being appointed by President Roosevelt on May 4, 1944.
 He presented his credentials as Envoy Extraordinary and Minister Plenipotentiary on June 14, 1944.
 Upon the legation being raised to Embassy status, he was appointed the first Ambassador Extraordinary and Plenipotentiary to Egypt on September 19, 1946, presenting his credentials on October 10, 1946, serving until he left his post on May 30, 1948.
 Tuck was "well regarded in Cairo for his ability to speak Egyptian and Arabic fluently and for his talents as a raconteur.
 He went shopping in the bazaars on his own and excited comment by bargaining with merchants in their own language."

 After retiring from government service, he served on the board of directors of the Suez Canal in the 1950s.

 Personal life

-In October 1924, Tuck was married to Beatrice Mitchell Beck in Washington, D.C. at St. Thomas's Church in Dupont Circle in a ceremony attended by President and Mrs. Calvin Coolidge.
+In October 1924, Tuck was married to Beatrice Mitchell Beck in Washington, D.C., at St. Thomas's Church in Dupont Circle in a ceremony attended by President and Mrs. Calvin Coolidge.
 Beatrice, later a friend of the Duke and Duchess of Windsor, was a daughter of former U.S. Representative James M. Beck, who was at the time President Coolidge's Solicitor General.
 Among Tuck's ushers at the wedding were the Hon.
-John Francis Amherst Cecil (the first secretary of the British Embassy in Washington), at whose wedding to Cornelia Stuyvesant Vanderbilt Tuck had been an usher four moths earlier; also Raymond Cox, Donald Rodgers, Cmmdr.
+John Francis Amherst Cecil (the first secretary of the British Embassy in Washington), at whose wedding to Cornelia Stuyvesant Vanderbilt Tuck had been an usher four months earlier; also Raymond Cox, Donald Rodgers, Cmmdr.
 Arthur L. Bristol, William J. Curtis, the bride's brother James M. Beck Jr., and William Hallem Tuck, his brother as best man.
 Before their divorce in 1934, they were the parents of: